The tracked data

 Receive / send

-The flow direction for the associated tracked data, as defined in the track data shape.
+The flow direction for the associated tracked data.

 Date & time